nathiss/Fusion/README.md

 #### LEAVE package

 This package is used to leave the current game.
-This request to the server is always successful, therefore the server won't repond to it.
+This request to the server is always successful, therefore the server won't respond to it.
 The `leave` field can have any value.

 ```json